Brined Pork Chops With Sage Almond Pesto

 Pour the mixture into a large bowl.
 Add the wine and 2 cups ice water and stir until ice is melted.

 Add the pork chops and cover.
-Refrigerate for 2 - 3 hours (not longer).
+Refrigerate for 2 - 6 hours.

 TO MAKE THE PESTO

 With food processor running, drop the garlic through the machine's tube.

 Add the parsley, almonds, cheese, sage leaves or basil, lemon zest, and red pepper flakes and process until very finely chopped.

 With the machine running, gradually pour in the olive oil a bit at a time, followed by the lemon juice.
 Season with salt and pepper.
 Adjust with additional olive oil to desired consistency.

 Drain the pork chops and pat them dry with paper towels.